Hypertime: The Kingdom

 Hypertime is a network of alternate timelines that branch off from the DC Universe.
 These timelines sometimes overlap with each other, causing alterations in reality.
 Characters can cross from one timeline to another if needed.
 It has been analogized to a river network that branches out and then runs 'up stream' to feed back into itself before splitting off again.

 Hypertime has been used as a device to explain continuity errors.
 Some fans welcomed the idea as an explanation for earlier continuity errors. while others criticized it for being a license to create more narrative problems.

 The Hypertime concept was first introduced in The Kingdom, Mark Waid's sequel to Kingdom Come, and exists within the larger multiverse used within DC Comics publications.

 Waid stated that "the possibilities are endless.
 Hypertime is an unashamed reaction to nearly 15 years of comics being made 'more realistic', less 'larger than life'.
 As far as we're concerned, DC Comics shouldn't be about rules and regulations and 'can't happen's and 'shouldn't be's; they should be about anything and everything that tells a good story and gets fans excited".

 Infinite Crisis

 When Superboy-Prime fractures reality from the pocket universe he is residing in, images of the world of Kingdom Come including Gog from The Kingdom limited series appears while doing so, showing that Superboy-Prime's actions created Hypertime.

-52

-Mister Mind, disguised as Skeets, refers to Waverider as "the seer of Hypertime".

-Booster Gold

-An older Booster Gold, while explaining his duties to his son Rip Hunter, mentions the concept of Hypertime.

-Multiversity
+The Multiversity

-Hypertime is used to explain the formation and alteration of the 52 universes formed at the end of 52.
+In The Multiversity, Hypertime is used to explain the formation and alteration of the 52 universes formed at the end of 52.

-Rebirth

-Hypertime has been mentioned several times in the Prime Earth continuity.